Scotch Whisky Explained: 5 Regions, Rules,Types

-Tell me the region, and I'll tell you, before the cork is out, roughly what's in the bottle.
-That's the power of Scotland's whisky map.
-Here's how to read it like a local, plus the rules and types every drinker should know.
+Tell me the region, and I will tell you, before the cork is out, roughly what is in the bottle.
+That is the power of Scotland's whisky map.
+Here is how to read it like a local, plus the rules and types every drinker should know.

 The Five Regions

 Speyside: the sweet heart.
 More than half of all Scotland's malt distilleries crowd into this small river valley.
-The house style: sweet, fruity, elegant — orchard fruit, honey, and (often) sherry richness.
+The house style: sweet, fruity, elegant.
+Orchard fruit, honey, and often sherry richness.
 Home to Glenfiddich, Macallan, Aberlour, and the distillery where legal Scotch began, The Glenlivet.
-If you're starting your whisky journey, start here — my tasting notes on The Glenlivet 18Longmorn 18, and Aberlour 16 are all Speyside.
+If you are starting your whisky journey, start here: my tasting notes on The Glenlivet 18Longmorn 18, and Aberlour 16 are all Speyside.

 Highland: the broad church.
 Scotland's largest region and its most varied: fruity, spicy, floral, even lightly smoky, depending on where you stand.
 Glenmorangie's tall stills make delicate, citrusy spirit in the north; The Dalmore builds rich, sherried depth; GlenDronach goes deep on dried fruit and nut.
 Coastal Highland malts often pick up a whisper of salt.

 Lowland: the gentle south.
-Light, soft, floral, grassy — historically triple-distilled, which is why Auchentoshan drinks so smoothly.
+Light, soft, floral, grassy, and historically triple-distilled, which is why Auchentoshan drinks so smoothly.
 Glenkinchie and Bladnoch carry the same fresh, aperitif-friendly character.
 Perfect first drams.

 The Rules Every Bottle Must Follow